naltun/mapi/README.md

 # M-API

 ### What is it?
-_Monitor API_ let's you monitor your system via a RESTful API!
+_Monitor API_ let's you monitor your system via a RESTful API.

 This project uses the lovely Rust for the backend and the venerated Ruby for the web server...

 Did I mention this program uses [FFI programming](https://en.wikipedia.org/wiki/Foreign_function_interface)?
-It's a Frankenstein of a project of Rust + Ruby, and the benchmark may be _no bueno_...
+It's my first FFI-based project, and the performance may not be optimized.

 That being said, this project is to help me learn Ru{st|by} FFI programming.
 Is it serving its purpose?
-You bet!
+Absolutely.

 For more information on Rust FFI programming, please visit [The Rust FFI Omnibus](http://jakegoulding.com/rust-ffi-omnibus/).